dbmi-bgm/cgap-portal/src/encoded/tests/data/variant_workbook/README.rst

     * variant.json - symlink to to schemas/variant.json, so if you generate a new one you must copy it to schemas before it is picked up by the tests.
     * variant_sample.json - analogous symlink^
     * varaint_consequence.json - variant_consequence items to be posted and linked to in variants
-    * test_vcf.vcf - the vcf ingested in the tests
+    * vcf_v0.4.6_subset.vcf - the vcf ingested in the tests
+    * gene_workbook.json - genes required to post a small subset of variants